Declutter Your Home One Day At A Time

-By breaking things down like you no longer have a massive project but rather bite-sized chores that will get you amazing results.
-It is all about how you approach it.
+By breaking things down, you no longer have a massive project staring you in the face.
+Now you have bite-sized chores that you can get done in just minutes but will get you amazing results.

-If you are a bit overwhelmed at this point, don’t worry I have help!
-Jump on over and read Decluttering When Feeling Overwhelmed and relax..you got this!
+If you are a bit overwhelmed, don’t worry; I have help!
+Jump over and read Decluttering When Feeling Overwhelmed and relax..you got this!

 Or you can grab a tool to help.
 One that is there specifically to make this entire process just a bit easier.
 A decluttering and Organizing Calendar that will walk you through the easiest way to get this big job turned into simple baby steps.

 When you decide to purge this way, you need to set up a sorting area.
 I suggest you choose a place that is out of the main living area but one you will see often and can use as a gentle reminder.